 Faraday was born on 22 September 1791 in south London to relatively poor parents.
 At the age of 14, he left school and started an apprenticeship at a local book binder.
 In his spare time he was an avid reader, teaching himself many scientific concepts.
 Faraday was thus mostly self-taught and became one of the greatest scientists despite his rudimentary maths.

 Faraday’s greatest achievement was in the development of electro-magnetism and electricity.
-Though people already knew of electricity, it was Faraday who played a pivotal role in providing a continuous source of electricity, through his electro-magnetic rotation model of 1821.
-Later he was able to develop the first electric dynamo and his theories of electromagnetism proved influential in the new electricity industry of the nineteenth century.
+Though people already knew of electricity, it was Faraday who played a pivotal role in providing a continuous source of electricity.
+He did this through his electro-magnetic rotation model of 1821.
+Later he was able to develop the first electric dynamo; his theories of electromagnetism proved influential in the new electricity industry of the nineteenth century.

 As well as being a prominent scientist, Faraday also undertook other projects related to science.
 For example, after a large explosion in a coal mine in County Durham 1865, he along with Charles Lyell, produced a report on the dangers of coal dust.
-A recommendation which unfortunately was not acted upon until after another coal tragedy in 1913.
+He offered practical recommendations which, unfortunately, were not acted upon until after another coal tragedy in 1913.

 Faraday had strong religious convictions, belonging to a strict Christian sect called the Sandemanian Church – founded in the eighteenth century – an offshoot of the Church of Scotland.
 His religious beliefs influenced his work and he was keen to show the unity of God and nature through his scientific discoveries.